 Glimpse the future and get inspired!

 Maker Faire Atlanta started as a Mini-Maker Faire in 2011 on the campus of Georgia Tech.
-It grew into a full Maker Faire in 2014 and moved to downtown Decatur for 2014-2016.
-In 2018, the Faire will be held in downtown Atlanta at the historic Georgia Freight Depot.
+It moved to downtown Decatur and grew into a full Maker Faire in 2014.
+In 2017, our Faire officially moved back to Atlanta.
+We are now at Georgia State Stadium, formally Turner Field.
 Maker Faire Atlanta is produced by the Southeast Makers Alliance, a Georgia non-profit 501c3 dedicated to building and nurturing the Maker community in the Southeast.

 SMA relies on an all volunteer team to organize, plan and put on the Faire each year and is funded solely by donations and sponsorship.